The Arkansas International Featured Reader: Kaveh Akbar

 A representative will be on hand to discuss upcoming book releases for kids and young adults.
 The talk is geared toward librarians and booksellers.
 More details for this event will be added as they become available.

-Theatre Workshop with Mark Smith (for fifth - 12th graders)
+Theatre Workshop with Mark Smith (for seventh - 12th graders)

-Mark Smith from Arts Live Theatre will host this workshop for fifth - 12th graders.
+Mark Smith from Arts Live Theatre will host this workshop for seventh - 12th graders.
 More details for this event will be added as they become available.

 Public Talk with James Dashner and Jennifer Holm